santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Spark/readme.md

 > Note: By default, the level of parallelism in the output depends on the number of partitions of the parent RDD.
 You can pass an optional numTasks argument to set a different number of tasks.

 > Note: DataFrame (DF): also known as RDD with a Data structure associated with it.

+> Note: countByKey() returns a python Dict and not a RDD.
+Not practical for large datasets.
+Use reduceByKey() or aggrigateByKey().

+> Note: countByKey() is a action not a transformation, where as reduceByKey() and aggrigateByKey() are transformations.

+> Note: CAUTION while using this can cause huge load since the files are large.

 ### 1. Creating RDD from a list